woejood/liatrio-exercise/README.md

 # Liatrio Interview Exercise
-Cloud Native Engineer Interview Exercise
+Cloud Native Engineer Interview Exercise that consists of the following:

-### Application
+### API
  A simple python3/Flask REST endpoint that returns a JSON payload with the current timestamp and a static message.

 ### Enviornment